 Chief Executive and Principal

-I was appointed Chief Executive and Principal of York College in December 2018 and I took up the role in June 2019.
-Prior to this role I was Principal of City of Bristol College.
-This role marks a return to Yorkshire, since I was Deputy Chief Executive of the Hull College Group until December 2015.
+I have been Chief Executive and Principal of York College since June 2019.
+Prior to this role I was Principal at City of Bristol College and held a range of senior roles at the Hull College Group until December 2015.
+In addition to senior roles in further education colleges I have worked in the funding council for colleges and primary education.

 Being Chief Executive and Principal of York College is a prestigious role and one which I hold with pride.
 York College is a hugely successful college and impacts positively on the lives of many thousands of students each year.
-My primary driver is supporting our students to progress towards and achieve their goals.
+Our core values of Success, Ambition, Respect and Care permeate what we do and how we work.
+I am fortunate to work with excellent colleagues and have the privilege of sharing in our students’ successes.

-Outside of York College I am a member of the Constellation Multi-Academy Trust (East Yorkshire), Chair of York Skills and Employment Board, and a member of the CBI’s Employment and Skills Board.
+Outside of York College I am a member of the Constellation Multi-Academy Trust (East Yorkshire), Chair of Millthorpe Secondary School’s Local Governing Body, Chair of the York Skills and Employment Board, and a member of the CBI’s Employment and Skills Board.

 Vice Principal: Finance and Professional Services